Skip to content

 What is There to See at Cawdor Castle?

-The castle is a home that is still used during the winter months and it is very interesting to visit with lots of personal details such as family photos.
+The castle is a home that is still used during the winter months and it is very interesting to visit with lots of personal details such as family photos, sculptures, lovely gardens, and lots of personal details.

 entrance to flower garden